-8.Let's discuss How "Taxes" should be in the Future
+Let's discuss How "Taxes" should be in the Future

 The Tax Commission compiled the mid-term report "The Desirable Tax System in the era of Reiwa in Light of Structural Changes in the Economic System" in September 2019.
-It is important to constantly review the taxation system that will support society in the future, taking into account the impact of the COVID-19 pandemic.
+It is important to continuously review the taxation system that will support society in the future, while taking the economic conditions into consideration.